privapprox/privapprox.github.io/pages/design.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">
 We describe the design of PrivApprox, a data analytics system for privacy-preserving stream processing.
 PrivApprox provides three properties: _(i)_ $$\underline{Privacy}$$: zero-knowledge privacy guarantees for users, a privacy bound tighter than the state-of-the-art differential privacy; _(ii)_ $$\underline{Utility}$$: an interface for data analysts to systematically explore the trade-offs  between the output accuracy (with error-estimation) and query execution budget; _(iii)_ $$\underline{Latency}$$: near real-time stream processing based on a scalable "synchronization-free"  distributed architecture.

 The key idea behind our approach is to marry two existing techniques together: namely, _sampling_ (used in the context of approximate computing) and _randomized response_ (used in the context of privacy-preserving analytics).
-The resulting marriage is complementary---It achieves stronger privacy guarantees and also improved performance, a necessary ingredient for achieving low-latency stream analytics.
+The resulting marriage is complementary ---it achieves stronger privacy guarantees and also improves performance, a necessary ingredient for achieving low-latency stream analytics.
 </div>

 <!-- <div class="medium-12 medium-pull-12 columns" markdown="1">